Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Results

-The inconsistency of the evolution of dynamic symbolic policies can be explained by the large search space.
-However, when dynamic policies are evolved successfully, they show to perform better than static policies are capable of.
-The memory capacity allows dynamic policies to discover useful properties about the environment that increase the generalisability compared to static policies.
-In our results, there are more evolutionary runs that result in dynamic policies that exceed the performance of static policies than the other way around.
-Therefore the addition of the memory capacity in symbolic policies proves to be more beneficial than it is disadvantageous.
-Nonetheless, the black-box NDE consistently produces policies that outperform most symbolic policies.
+The inconsistent evolution of dynamic symbolic policies is explained by the large search space and overfitting.
+When dynamic policies are evolved successfully, they perform better than static policies.
+The memory allows dynamic policies to discover useful properties that increase generalisability.
+In our results, the majority of evolutionary runs resulted in dynamic policies that exceed the performance of static policies.
+Therefore the addition of the latent state in symbolic policies proves to be more beneficial on average.
+Our approach does not consistently produce policies that perform comparably as the NDE policies, though this comes at the expense of obtaining white-box solutions.